Frequently Asked Questions

 Over 2,000 students have graduated from our courses over the past 15 years, and have gone on to use the knowledge and skills learnt with us in a range of environmental and sustainability careers.
 From architecture and energy management to environmental policy or consultancy, CAT graduates work across government, industry, charities and academia, with many running their own businesses or setting them up after they graduate.

-Master of Science (MSc), Postgraduate Diploma (PG Dip.), and Postgraduate Certificate (PG Cert.)Can I study part-time?
+Master of Science (MSc), Master of Research (MRes), Postgraduate Diploma (PG Dip.), and Postgraduate Certificate (PG Cert.)Can I study part-time?

 Yes, you can study part-time by distance or in-person, starting with the introductory September and November core modules.
 We then encourage you to complete a further two modules in your first academic year and the remaining chosen modules in your second academic year; you can, however, take longer if needed.